Joseph Robidoux IV: 1823–1842

 After Robidoux returned to St. Louis about 1823, he worked as a baker and confectioner.
 In 1826, he was hired by the American Fur Company to establish a trading post at the Blacksnake Hills (near the site on the Missouri River of present-day Saint Joseph, Missouri.)
 He remained their employee for four years, at the salary of $1,800 a year, before becoming an independent trader.

 Built prior to 1830, Robidoux's home was located on the northwest corner of 2nd & Jules streets in Saint Joseph.
 It was the first building in the settlement.
 The house was later removed to Krug Park as a historic attraction.

 Robidoux prospered in the years between 1830 and 1843, employing as many as 20 ethnic French men to engage in trade with the Native Americans to the west of his post.
 When Missouri entered the union in 1821, the state's western boundary was based on the Kaw River mouth in the Kansas City West Bottoms (approximately 94 degrees 36 minutes West longitude).
-The land where St. Joseph is now located belonged by treaty to the Ioway Tribe and the combined Sac and Fox tribe.
+The land where St. Joseph is now located belonged by treaty to the Iowa and the combined Sauk and Meskwaki tribe.
 As a licensed trader, Robidoux was legally allowed to be in the area as a trader.

 Robidoux was the most spectacular example of several enterprising white settlers who encroached on Indian land.
 Faced with the possibilities of more encroachment, the tribes in 1836 agreed to sell what is now the northwest corner of Missouri for $7,500 to the federal government in a deal at Fort Leavenworth, Kansas.
 It was presided over by William Clark (one of the leaders of the Lewis and Clark expedition).
 The transaction, called the Platte Purchase, added an area almost the combined size of Rhode Island and Delaware to the State of Missouri.

 During this era, one of Robidoux's African-American slaves, Jeffrey Deroine, sued for his freedom, claiming abuse by Robidoux.
 Deroine lost the case, but his friends later purchased his freedom.
 Deroine rose to prominence for his skills as a trader and linguist, becoming a well-known U.S. Government translator and diplomat.